 After completing this course, the student can:

-- Apply different AI methods and techniques for natural language processing to new problems and data
+- Apply multiple methods and techniques for natural language processing (such as tokenization, statistical language modeling, part-of-speech tagging, text classification, syntactic parsing) to new problems and data

-- Make use of appropriate (statistical) tools and methods for linguistic data analysis to investigate aspects of language use in social communication and assess the reliability of the results.
+- Use appropriate tools and methods for linguistic data analysis to investigate aspects of language use in textual data (for example from social media)

 Besides dealing with technology for natural (= human) language processing, the course also deals with understanding humans and context, as students learn about the structure and use of human language.

-Prerequisites Basic programming skills (to write scripts for data analysis) and statistical analysis skills (use of SPSS or other tools)..Given the use of formal, mathematical and probabilistic methods in this course, as well as the use of algorithmic specifications based on these models, the course requires some practical experience with and feeling for mathematical formulas and formal specifications.
+Prerequisites We expect that students have basic programming skills (for example, to write scripts for data analysis).Given the use of formal, mathematical and probabilistic methods in this course, as well as the use of algorithmic specifications based on these models, the course requires some practical experience with and feeling for mathematical formulas and formal specifications.

 Prerequisite for This course is a desired prerequisite for the courses Speech Processing (201600075) and Conversational Agents (201600077).